matkat99/backcountrybasics/posts/climbing/rappelling-gear-list.md

 With almost every activity, having the right gear can make a world of difference.
 Without the right equipment, you are very limited in what you can do.
 Rappelling is no exception to this, though this can often make it a very intimidating sport to get started on.
 In the most basic sense, all you really need is a harness, helmet, rappel device, and a rope to get down on.
 In practice, however, there is a lot more to keep track of.
 Throughout this article, I will explain many of the basic pieces of equipment to help you get started on your rappelling adventures!

-If you’ve read my Rappelling Basics article, you would have learned very briefly about a few items that are critical to getting down a cliff safely.
+If you’ve read my Rappelling Basics article, you would have learned briefly about a few items that are critical to getting down a cliff safely.
 These would be a helmet, a harness, and a rappelling device.
 Helmets for any sort of mountain sport, whether climbing, canyoneering, or mountaineering, are pretty much the same.
 When looking for a beginning helmet, look for something durable and affordable.
 I wouldn’t recommend spending more than $50.
 The nicer helmets are very lightweight and comfortable, but for starting off the comfort isn’t worth the price.

 ### Harness
 Harnesses are also very versatile between disciplines.
 If you are just planning on doing rappelling activities such as canyoneering, I would suggest looking for something with wider leg straps and waistband for comfort while hanging.
 This will add more weight, but I have never regretted rappelling in a thicker, heavier harness.